School of Health and Society

 You want to tackle difficult questions, such as issues of poverty, immigration, privacy and social unrest

-You are interested in how society is changing, particularly due to major events such as COVID-19, protests against police brutality and the Black Lives Matter movement, that we have experienced this year
+You are interested in how society is changing, particularly due to major events such as COVID-19, protests against police brutality and the Black Lives Matter movement, that we have experienced in recent years

 You want to work in a profession where you can make a difference in society